holmos-ipm/holmos-hardware/README.md

 In addition, a folder full of the individual parts is generated.
 Print those parts, and assemble them at the positions given, and you should have a good starting point.

+## Tweaking
+How tight the clips become depends on your printer, printer settings and the rods you are using.
+`base.test_rod_clamp_tightness()` can be used to generate a test object with several clips.